 This week we published an amazing new recording from our archives featuring James Hillman and Thomas Moore.
 The original recording was made in 1994.

-Jung too was intrigued with polytheism, but for Hillman it became the organizing principle of the psyche.
-In a real break from Jung, he turned away from what was the accepted essence of mental health: a wholeness of personality, individuation.
-Instead he wanted to take the heroic self off its pedestal.
+Jung too was intrigued by polytheism, but for Hillman, it became the organizing principle of the psyche.
+In a real break from Jung, he turned away from what was the accepted essence of mental health: a wholeness of the personality, individuation.
+Instead, he wanted to take the heroic self off its pedestal.
 As Moore explains in “A Blue Fire,” “Hillman’s psychological polytheism does not portray a life of chaos but one of many elements rising and falling . . . ” Hillman calls the school he founded (though he rejects the word founder as too heroic) archetypal psychology.